 Lesson: Be passionate about it.

 Staying true to what inspires you will keep your focus and drive.
 If you’re passionate about your business endeavors, you’re more likely to be successful.
 Take Starbucks founders for example.
-Three students from the University of San Francisco, Jerry Baldwin, Zev Siefl, and Gorden Bowker wanted to sell very high quality coffee beans.
+Three students from the University of San Francisco, Jerry Baldwin, Zev Siefl, and Gorden Bowker wanted to sell very high-quality coffee beans.
 They named their company Starbuck are a shipmate in Moby Dick.
 In 1982 Howard Schultz joined the Starbucks team and got the coffee beans into restaurants and espresso bars.
 He might be the real successful entrepreneur story here.
 He traveled to Milan and was infatuated with the fancy, popular espresso bars there and in 1984 he convinced the three founders to open a coffeehouse in Seattle.
 In 1987, the Schultz-founded company acquires Starbucks assets and opens in Chicago and Vancouver, with a total of 17 stores.
 A lot of people like coffee, but these entrepreneurs were so passionate about good quality coffee that they were determined to have success.
-Starbucks has twice as many employees as the Greenland general population, around 25,000 stores worldwide, and annual revenue of approximately $21 billion.
+Starbucks has six times as many employees as the Greenland general population, around 32,000 stores worldwide, and annual revenue of approximately $29 billion.

 5. Harry Potter Franchise